Return to site

 broken image

-Above: Sponsored by Lord Rothschild, Cecil Rhodes set up the De Beers diamond company.
-After instigating the Boer War together with his close friend and collaborator Alfred Milner, Rhodes pushed his way into becoming Prime Minister of the newly-formed South African government.
+Sponsored by Lord Rothschild, Cecil Rhodes set up the De Beers diamond company.
+After instigating the Boer War together with his close friend ans collaborator Alfred Milner, Rhodes pushed his way into becoming Prime Minister of the newly-formed South African government.
 "As Prime Minister of the Cape Colony, a position won through bribery via shares in his diamond and gold companies, Rhodes undertook the Glen Grey Act, the blueprint for Apartheid.
-Rhodes’ ‘Native Bill’ and ‘hut tax’ set out its intent to force all Africans into wage-labour markets...", submitted to conditions which were hardly better than slavery, denying them property rights and outrightly promoting despotism and white supremacy. (source)
+Rhodes’ ‘Native Bill’ and ‘hut tax’ set out its intent to force all Africans into wage-labour markets..." (source) submitted to conditions which were hardly better than slavery, denying them property rights and outrightly promoting despotism and white supremacy.

 At the bottom of the same webpage you can also find the following: